mrdlesniak/Kvetchup-Capstone/schedule.md

     reviews connected to site and user
-    modal appears to notify user of successful submission reviews ordered by date, most recent first
+    modal appears to notify user of successful submission reviews ordered by date, most recent first 03/30/20 -
+    user profile set up
+        gives basic info and can be edited has vue.js to open a modal upon submit the modal is within the form so that has the real submit button in it modal to inform you of a successful edit reworked css for login and register page expanded static css to include them as well cleaned up appearance of input fields
+03/31/20 -
+    editing user page
+    removing bugs
+    preventing uesr inputs that will lead to errors